Project 571: History of the plot

-Mao was unaware of the coup plot, but in August 1971 he scheduled a conference for September to determine the political fate of Lin Biao.
+Mao was unaware of the coup plot, but in August of 1971 he scheduled a Politburo conference for October to determine the political fate of Lin Biao.
 On August 15, Mao left Beijing to discuss the issue with other senior political and military leaders in southern China.
+During the trip, Mao made provocative anti-Lin speeches 13 times to civilian and military cadres.
 On September 5, Lin received reports that Mao was preparing to purge him.
-On September 8, Lin decided to speed up the coup and gave the order to his subordinates to proceed with Mao's assassination, under the direction of Lin Liguo and Zhang Yuchi (who was then the deputy director of the Office of the Air Force Headquarters).
+On September 8, Lin decided to speed up the coup with a note that was alleged written by Lin Biao and gave the order to his subordinates to proceed with Mao's assassination, under the direction of Lin Liguo and Zhang Yuchi (who was then the deputy director of the Office of the Air Force Headquarters).